buildbot/buildbot/master/docs/relnotes/index.rst

 * Logfile data is available while the step is still in memory.
   This means that logs returned from ``step.getLog`` have the expected methods ``getText``, ``readlines`` and so on.

+* :py:class:`~buildbot.steps.shell.ShellCommand` subclasses implicitly gather all stdio output in memory and provide it to the ``createSummary`` method.

 Rewriting ``start``
 +++++++++++++++++++